-Press the Shutter button down halfway.
-When a short double-beep is heard, the camera focuses on your subject.
-At that point, the AF frame on the screen becomes smaller and the camera sets the shutter speed and aperture.
-(The indicator lamp (green) changes from blinking to lit.)
+Pressing the Shutter button down halfway, the camera emits a short double-beep and focuses on the subject.
+At that point, the AF frame on the screen becomes smaller and the camera sets the shutter speed and aperture (the indicator lamp (green) changes from blinking to lit).

 Continue to hold the Shutter button down halfway (AF/AE lock).
-Move the camera back to the original button.

-image and then fully press down on the Shutter
+Move the camera back to the original image and then fully press down on the Shutter button.

-- ¶ You can reapply the AF/AE lock as many times as you like. before releasing the shutter. - The AF/AE lock operates in all Photography modes and can be used to ensure excellent results.
+- before releasing the shutter. - The AF/AE lock operates in all Photography modes and can be used to ensure excellent results.